Year of entry 2023

-Extensive use is made of IT and a wide range of materials are available to enhance and extend the material taught formally.
+Extensive use is made of IT and a wide range of materials is available to enable students to study at their own pace and in their own time to enhance and extend the material taught formally.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 The taught course is primarily assessed by end-of-semester examinations with a small component of continuous assessment.
 The semester 3 project is assessed by a written dissertation and a short oral presentation.

 A bachelor degree with a 2:1 (hons) in a subject containing a substantial mathematical and statistical component.

 Successful applicants will have a foundation in Statistics including strong grades in statistical modules (no key marks below 2:2).
 We may ask for further detailed module information if these are not clear on your transcript.
 We do not normally accept degrees in Accountancy or Finance.

 English language requirements